redis/redis-doc/docs/getting-started/installation/install-redis-on-linux.md

 ## Install from Snapcraft

-Snapcraft is a univeral Linux package manager.
+Snapcraft is a universal Linux package manager.
 The [Snapcraft store](https://snapcraft.io/store) provides [Redis packages](https://snapcraft.io/redis) for many Linux distributions.

 If your Linux does not currently have [snap](https://snapcraft.io/) installed, you may install it by following the instructions described in [Installing snapd](https://snapcraft.io/docs/installing-snapd).